The Most Beautiful Cities in Europe Among Capitals, As Seen Through My Own Eyes

 I just wish I could spend more time there since I couldn’t yet visit some of the not-so-popular attractions like the Telecabine Lisboa, a cable car with panoramic views over the Tagus river.

 As strange as it may sound, if I had to describe one city as tasty, it would be Lisbon.

 Some context is needed to explain this particular pair in the top 5 of the most beautiful capital cities in Europe.
 Once on a social media network, someone asked what city was better in Europe: Paris or (secret: this city actually tops our list).

-I said that Paris, a city for which we addressed safety issues here, couldn’t compare to this city, even though the French capital does have a lot of beautiful buildings, streets, and parks (but the Eiffel tower is overrated).
+I said that Paris, a city for which we addressed safety issues here, couldn’t compare to this city, even though the French capital does have a lot of lovely buildings, streets, and parks (but the Eiffel tower is overrated).
 Boulevards like the Champs-Élysées make strolling around one of the most exquisite experiences.

 Unfortunately, the city is slowly creeping into certain hypes of questionable taste.

 One of these hypes was the so-called high-tech architecture, and the ugly fruit of this in Paris was the Centre Georges Pompidou.
 It was supposed to look modern, and maybe it looked like that when it was built in the 70s.
 Nowadays, it is kitsch and completely out of place.

 Copenhagen, on the other hand, may not have the same heritage or architectural richness as larger European cities, and neither boulevards like Paris.
 But it is a capital city with the feeling of a smaller, regional town, where you can go by bicycle everywhere.